Gloriavale leaders apologise for 'abhorrent' sexual abuse, child labour

 They said Gloriavale "remains the only home that most of those who live here have ever known".

-They said any commercial boycott of their operations would have "will have a significant impact on hundreds of lives".
+They said any commercial boycott of their operations "will have a significant impact on hundreds of lives".

 "Gloriavale also indirectly supports the livelihoods of the employees and families of a great many service businesses throughout the West Coast region," the leaders said.